-If you want to learn how standards can provide benefits to organizations, their users, and yourself and are involved with library technical services, the acquisition and management of e-resources, library systems implementation including ILS, ERMS, link resolvers, and Web interfaces, cooperative electronic arrangements with other libraries, consortia, content providers or long-term preservation activities, then this webcast is for you.
+- how standards can provide benefits to organizations, their users, and individuals who are involved with library technical services, the acquisition and management of e-resources, library systems implementation including ILS, ERMS, link resolvers, and web interfaces, cooperative electronic arrangements with other libraries, consortia, content providers or long-term preservation activities

 Who Should Attend

 Anyone with an interest in the topic or need for the information.

 Trisha Davis, Ohio State University; Julia Gammon, University of Akron; Karen Wetzel, NISO; and Pamela Bluh, University of Maryland Law School and current ALCTS President.

 How to Register

 No registration is required.
 Access the presentation slides now.

 For questions or comments related to the webinars, contact Julie Reese, ALCTS Events Manager at 1-800-545-2433, ext.
 5034 or firstname.lastname@example.org.

 National Information Standards Organization (NISO) and Association for Library Collections & Technical Services (ALCTS).